How We Use AI and JTBD to Accelerate Portfolio Company Growth

 - Is there language-market fit?
 Do prospects immediately recognize the problem being described?

 When a company speaks to a customer's most urgent need, demand increases—even if the product hasn't changed.
-We've seen portfolio companies boost pipeline performance and reduce customer acquisition cost (CAC) just by reworking messaging around high-friction job steps.
+We've seen businesses boost pipeline performance and reduce customer acquisition cost (CAC) just by reworking messaging around high-friction job steps.

-For investors, this is a crucial due diligence checkpoint.
-If the product is solid but GTM is off-track, there's often a quick win post-close.
+For executives, this is a crucial strategic checkpoint.
+If the product is solid but GTM is off-track, there's often a quick win.
 But if both product and GTM are misaligned with what customers care about, it's a much steeper climb.

 AI Advantage: Message-Job Alignment